Undergraduate Course Catalog 2016-2017

-Two loan funds are administered by the University: UNH Loan Fund and Federal Perkins Loans.
-Admitted undergraduate and graduate degree candidates who will attend the University on at least a half-time basis may be considered for these loans.
+The UNH Loan Fund is administered by the University.
+Admitted undergraduate and graduate degree candidates who will attend the University on at least a half-time basis may be considered for this loan.
 Financial need must be clearly demonstrated, and loans may be used only for educational expenses.

 The University also participates in the federal government's Direct Student Loan Program.